Adams offers ideas to slow NYC's 'pandemic of violence'

-Appearing in Brooklyn Wednesday morning with Gov. Andrew M. Cuomo, Adams likened the city to others where, he said, disorder is on the rise.
+Appearing in Brooklyn Wednesday morning with Gov. Andrew M. Cuomo, Adams likened the city to others where, he suggested, disorder is on the rise.

 "We’re watching in San Francisco, their most affluent communities turning into a shanty town.
 In Portland, you have a city within a city where the police are not allowed to go into.
 Right here, here in New York, you’re seeing the same thing," said Adams, a retired NYPD captain, and now Brooklyn’s borough president.
 He also said: "I stood on the street corners and protected the children and families of the city.
 My son won't grow up in the city that I grew up in.
 That is not going to happen."